BrandonJoffe/home_surveillance/Readme.md

 ### How does it work? ###

 The SurveillanceSystem object is the heart of the system and performs all the central processing.
 It can control several IPCameras and monitors the system's alerts.
 A FaceRecogniser object provides functions for training a linear SVM classifier using the face database and includes all the functions nessacery to perform face recognition using Openface's pretrained neural network (Thank you Brandon Amos!!).
+The IPcamera object streams frames directly from an IP camera and makes them available for processing, and streaming to the web client.
+Each IPCamera has its own MotionDetector and FaceDetector object, which are used by other subsequent processes to perform face recogtion and person tracking.

 [![solarized dualmode]
 (https://github.com/BrandonJoffe/home_surveillance/blob/master/system/testing/implementation/finalSystemImplementation.png?raw=true?raw=true)](#features)